bgar324/Rift-Report/README.md

-# Riot Dash — Personalized Champion Performance Dashboard
+# Riot Report — Personalized Champion Performance Dashboard

 Next.js (App Router + Tailwind) app that lets a player enter their Riot ID and instantly see: